In RA format

 a really terrible Alfredo, totally mismatching the musical style, with a sometimes laboured upper register and ridiculously

-thin top notes, and alarming signs of a developping caprino to which he should really pay attention.
+thin top notes, and alarming signs of a developing caprino.

-(The recording I'm sending is not from the performance I saw, and though not good either, it's incomparably better than what
+(The above recording is not from the performance I saw, and though not good either, it's incomparably better than what

 voice isn't well-placed.
-But there is hope, it would seem, since he is still constantly working with his teacher in Bolzano,
+But there seemed to be hope, since he was constantly working with his teacher in Bolzano,

-always trying new roles in small theatres first (above all, back home in Tirana), so he seems cautious enough.
+cautiously trying new roles in small theatres first (above all, back home in Tirana).

 Francesca da Rimini at the Theater an der Wien in 2012.

-The two other recordings I'm sending are more than unusual excursions for a tenor whose voice is way too light
+The two other recordings are more than unusual excursions for a tenor whose voice is way too light

 for Calaf, and who doesn't normally do any crossover; both were recorded at a music festival in Albania, where he seems